 Shipping goods across the nation is a highly responsible job, not to mention with considerable stakes riding on it.
 Truckers need to drive safely, abide by a lot of regulations and systems, all while ensuring that the goods are in proper condition.

 In June 2020, about $56.5 billion freight was moved across state borders in North America, a 44.2% increase from May, according to the Bureau of Transportation Statistics.
 No wonder the trucking industry in the US leads the world.
-In fact, the size of the industry leaves the GDP of 150 countries behind, as per a report by Linchpin SEO.
+The size of the industry leaves the GDP of behind, as per a report by Linchpin SEO.
 The same report also reveals that it employs more than 5.8% of the working population in the USA.
 The economy of the country depends on the trucking industry.
 And of course, it’s imperative that there be the least possible damage to the freight being carried.

 If you run a trucking business or are an owner-operator, you should know what causes the most damage to the goods and take steps to minimize the impact.